 - Non-organic food

 Water: Although water is part of a healthy diet, it is a category all its own because of its importance in heavy metal detox.
-Be sure you are getting plenty of water to assist in the heavy metal detox process.
-Ensure your water is filtered and free of all metals by using a reliable water filtration system.
-If you want to learn more about the best filters to purify your water of heavy metals, check out this article.
+Be sure you are getting plenty of water to assist in the detox process.
+If you know that you will do these lifestyle changes in the future too, consider getting a hydrogen water machine to boost your efforts.
+Finally, ensure your water is free of all heavy metals by using a reliable water filtration system.

-Smoothies: This can be a great way to incorporate healthy detox ingredients like kale, barley grass, aloe vera juice, or Atlantic dulse that are difficult to consume on their own.
+Smoothies: Heavy metal detox smoothies can be a great way to incorporate healthy detox ingredients like kale, barley grass, aloe vera juice, or Atlantic dulse that are difficult to consume on their own.
 Combine these important ingredients with fresh organic fruits and you’ve given your body a head start to detox.

 Detox Bath: A heavy metal detox bath is a great way to remove toxins from the body while helping you to relax.
 There are several recipes for different detox baths, most of which use natural ingredients like salts, essential oils, and/or apple cider vinegar.

 Lymphatic System Boost: There are several things you can do to keep your lymphatic system working optimally.
 A few to consider include dry brushing, massage, and exercise.
-More about how to detox your lymphatic system can be found here.
+Learn more about how to detox your lymphatic system.

 Supplements: Heavy metals often like to find a cozy spot in the body and stay put while they accumulate.
 Supplements are a good way to unlock those metals and escort them towards the exit.
 Sometimes, this can actually exacerbate symptoms temporarily as the metals are moving throughout the body.
 A binding agent combination like Biosil and PectaSol taken together helps your body to eliminate the metals as soon as possible so the side effects don’t linger.